LabReNew

 Labs Are Driving More Carbon Than You Think.
 And That's the Point.

+Most lab managers don't wake up thinking about carbon math.
 You think about uptime.
 Budgets.
 Keeping scientists productive.
 Making sure nothing breaks at 2 a.m.

 That's why this matters.